aws-samples/sagemaker-custom-project-templates/mlops-multi-account-cdk/mlops-sm-project-template/ADVANCED_TOPICS.md

 ```
 rm -fr .git
 ```
 This will remove the git settings from this folder so it would go back to the main repository settings.
+You can then raise a PR to include your changes to the main repository in GitHub.

 ## Test the created sagemaker templates